 The Commission has stated that a major concern with affiliate transactions is that captive ratepayers will cross-subsidize the shareholders of the unregulated affiliate.
 Southern Co.
 Servs., Inc., 72 FERC ¶ 61,324, at 62,408 (1995), clarified, 73 FERC ¶ 61,226 (1995), order on reh’g, 74 FERC ¶ 61,141 (1996).
 Such concerns about cross-subsidization are not present here, because no affiliate of UBS is a regulated pipeline or regulated utility with a franchised service area.
 Nonetheless, until the sale of PGE is consummated, UBS will treat PGE as an affiliate for purposes of the code of conduct submitted herewith.

+Sales of Ancillary Services

-No. 1 UBScertain the ommissionsellthose.
-In accordance with UBS No. 1 that the Interconnection, L.L.C. (“PJM”)ISO New England Inc. (“ISO-NE”)Cal-ISO, anNew York Independent System Operator (“NY ISO”), respectively No. 1 UBSCal-ISO, and ISO-NE marketsthe ommission UBS commits that it will not sell any ancillary services to PGE or any affiliate with a franchised service area except pursuant to a separate filing approved by the Commission under section 205 of the FPA.
+Rate Schedule No. 1 contains provisions for sales of ancillary services at market-based rates that are consistent with Commission precedent.
+In accordance with AES Placerita, 89 FERC ¶ 61,202, at 61,613 n.2 (1999), UBS may make sales of certain ancillary services into markets where the Commission has granted blanket authority to sell those ancillary services.
+In accordance with the Commission’s requirements, UBS has listed in Rate Schedule No. 1 the specific ancillary services that it may sell in the PJM Interconnection, L.L.C. (“PJM”), ISO New England Inc. (“ISO-NE”), Cal-ISO, and New York Independent System Operator (“NY ISO”) markets, respectively.
+Rate Schedule No. 1 further contains provisions previously approved by the Commission to the effect that UBS may sell such additional products in PJM, NY ISO, Cal-ISO, and ISO-NE markets, and in such additional geographic markets as the Commission may specify and authorize from time to time in orders that extend such authority to all sellers previously authorized to sell energy and/or capacity at market-based rates.
+UBS commits that it will not sell any ancillary services to PGE or any affiliate with a franchised service area except pursuant to a separate filing approved by the Commission under section 205 of the FPA.

+Reassignment of Transmission Capacity

-No. 1 [Jim: This relates to possible future reassignments by UBS ]
+Rate Schedule No. 1 also contains a provision governing reassignment of transmission capacity.
+The provision is consistent with the Commission’s requirements.
+[Jim: This relates to possible future reassignments by UBS ]

 Resale of Firm Transmission Rights